 The Adler leases office equipment under long-term lease arrangements that are classified as finance leases.
 The Adler's existing lease for office equipment expired in 2023, and a new lease agreement for office equipment commenced in April 2023.
 Under the terms of the lease agreement, payments of \$1,596 are due monthly through March 2026.
-The right-of-use asset and related lease liability of \$47,283 were recognized upon the commencement of the lease.
-The right-of-use asset and related lease liability have been calculated using a discount rate of 13.125 percent.
+The ROU asset and related lease liability of \$47,283 were recognized upon the commencement of the lease.
+The ROU asset and related lease liability have been calculated using a discount rate of 13.125%.